4 Functions to Remove BlanksJanuary 29, 2008

 - specify the number of time to conduct the update.

 - by default the original variable is updated.
 To create a new variable, a fourth parameter to CALL RXCHANGE can be added.
 The length of the new variable will be 200 unless it has been specifically defined beforehands.

 Tip: Given that it cannot be more changes than characters in the string, the length of the string can be used to define the number of repetitions.
-This length, when it inlcude trailing blanks and resolve to 0 when no character is available can be found using the LENGTHC function.
+This length, when it includes trailing blanks and resolves to 0 when no character is available, can be found using the LENGTHC function.